 Not only can it save you money to no longer need a separate platform for your marketing campaigns and save you time to not need to manage two separate contact databases, but it can be a powerful asset for your sales team to have their own marketing tools and to see marketing data right in their CRM.

-Examples of marketing features that are a real asset for salespeople are email marketing automation, mass emails, and social media posting.
+Examples of marketing features that are a real asset for salespeople are email marketing automation, mass emails, text message marketing, and social media posting.

-Automation can allow your salespeople to spend less time on repetitive follow-up tasks.
-These top-of-the-funnel follow-ups are a necessary evil – so why not let software take care of this so they can spend more time closing bottom-of-the-funnel deals?
+Sales automation can allow your salespeople to spend less time on repetitive follow-up tasks.
+These top-of-the-funnel follow-ups are a necessary evil – so why not automate this so they can spend more time closing bottom-of-the-funnel deals?

 Mass emails don’t just have to be company newsletters.
 Your sales team can send personalized mass emails to let accounts and prospects know about promotions, new products, and more.